SuperFastMRI-snu/SNU-FastMRI-Challenge/README.md

 You can check SNU FastMRI challenge's baseline models and codes [here](https://github.com/LISTatSNU/FastMRI_challenge).
 [E2E VarNet](https://arxiv.org/abs/2004.06688) and UNet were given as baseline models.

-[AIRS Medical](https://airsmed.com/en/), which developed AIRS-Net and is currently leading the public leaderboard of the Facebook AI FastMRI Challenge, and [Klim Ventures](https://www.klimvc.com/) sponsored the challenge.
+[AIRS Medical](https://airsmed.com/en/), which developed AIRS-Net and has won the Facebook AI FastMRI Challenge, and [Klim Ventures](https://www.klimvc.com/) sponsored the challenge.

 ## What is FastMRI?
 FastMRI is accelerating the speed of MRI scanning by acquiring fewer measurements.
 This may reduce medical costs per patient and improve patients' experience.
 However, its resolution is very low, so deep learning technology is widely applied to enhance the resolution of FastMRI.
 In this challenge, we aim to develop a model that can reconstruct images from undersampled measurements in FastMRI.